ITU-BDSA23-GROUP24/Chirp/docs/rapport.md

 ![ERDiagramChirpDB.png](images%2FERDiagramChirpDB.png)

 ## Architecture — In the small
 This application is structured in an onion architecture.
 The entities in the domain model have DTOs which contain all data necessary for the view.
-As seen in the illustration below the AuthorDTO does not contain the values 'AuthorID' or 'Cheeps' though they are contained in the Author entity.
+As seen in the illustration below the AuthorDTO does not contain the values 'AuthorID' or 'Cheeps' even though they are contained in the Author entity.
 This is because these values are not necessary in the view, but are useful in the database.
 Though the DTOs contain almost the same values as the entities, these ensure forward compatibility by making dependency injection possible.
 The repositories for the entities in the domain services layer are kept in the infrastructure layer.
 The repositories implement from an interface in the domain layer which is available to the UI.
 The repositories translate the data stored in the database to DTOs.
 The repositories also make the necessary checks on the input values to avoid invalid data being saved to the database.
 The user interface consists of Razor pages which have references to the repository interfaces.
 Program.cs exists outside of the onion architecture and runs the setup and organizes the interactions across layers.

 ![Onion Diagram](images%2FOnionDiagram.png)

 ## Architecture of deployed application
-Above is shown two illustrations one depicting the client server relationship while having a sqlite database and the other with an sql server database.
+Below is shown two illustrations one depicting the client server relationship while having a sqlite database and the other with an sql server database.
 After changing Chirp to work with an Azure SQL database, we quickly ran out of credits.
 We could have solved this by switching to using a different group member’s credits.
 However, had we done this, we would still risk running out of credits before the project was graded.
 Instead we chose to switch back to using SQLite.
 We saw no issue in doing this, as we had already demonstrated that we could get Chirp to work with the Azure SQL database.
 Link to commit hash of last version of Chirp with a hosted database:
 [Commit link](https://github.com/ITU-BDSA23-GROUP24/Chirp/tree/9e05008fab7e9c4d4fc7709a31296f601a372c11)